quotient-im/Quaternion/README.md

 - `hyperlink_users` - set this to false (or 0) if you do NOT want to hyperlink matrix user IDs in messages.
 By default it's true.
 - `auto_markdown` - since version 0.0.95 beta 3, and only if built with Qt 5.14
-  or newer (builds for Windows at GitHub, as well as Flatpaks, use Qt 5.14), setting this to `true` makes Quaternion parse all messages that you send as Markdown, without having to prepend them with `/md` command.
+  or newer (that pertains to all binaries at GitHub Releases as well as to Flatpaks), setting this to `true` makes Quaternion parse all messages that you send as Markdown, without having to prepend them with `/md` command.
   By default, this is `false` now since it cannot be enabled in builds with older Qt and since the whole functionality is experimental.
 If you have it enabled, feel free to submit bug reports at the usual place.

-Since version 0.0.95, all Quaternion binaries at GitHub are compiled with Qt Keychain support.
-It means that Quaternion will try to store your access token(s) in the secure storage configured for your platform.
-If the storage or Qt Keychain are not available, Quaternion will try to store your access token(s) in a dedicated file with restricted access rights so that only the owner can access them (this doesn't really work on Windows - see below) and with the name matching your user id in the following directory:
+Since version 0.0.95, all Quaternion binaries at GitHub Releases are compiled with Qt Keychain support.
+It means that Quaternion will try to store your access token(s) in a secure storage configured for your platform.
+If the storage or Qt Keychain are not available, Quaternion will try to store your access token(s) in a dedicated file with restricted access rights so that only the owner can access them (this doesn't really work on Windows - see below), with the name made from your user id and Matrix device id, in the following directory:

 - Linux: `$HOME/.local/share/Quotient/quaternion`
 - macOS: `$HOME/Library/Application Support/Quotient/quaternion`